opengisch/QField/docs/snippets.md

 ## Split the `qml` code into multiple files

-Sometimes, the plugin's `main.qml` file can become long.
+Sometimes, the plugin's `main.qml` file's content can become too long.
 In such cases, it is possible and recommended to split the code into multiple `qml` files.

 _This snippet does not intend to be a tutorial on QML itself, rather on how to organize QML code within a QField plugin.
 Also consider it as a hint that splitting QML code into multiple files can be considered as a good practice._